andrii-lazarenko67/lince-backend/FILE_UPLOAD_SYSTEM.md

 ## Maintenance

-- Monitor Cloudinary usage dashboard for image storage limits
+- Monitor Cloudinary usage dashboard for storage limits
-- Monitor GCS console for bucket size and costs
+- Cloudinary free tier: 25GB storage, 25GB bandwidth/month
 - Regularly clean up unused/deleted files
 - Update credentials when they expire or are compromised
+- Consider Cloudinary's auto-backup feature for critical files

+## Benefits of Using Cloudinary Only

+1. **Simplicity**: Single provider for all file types
+2. **Cost-effective**: Free tier covers most small to medium projects
+3. **No Complex Setup**: No service accounts or OAuth required
+4. **Built-in CDN**: Fast global delivery
+5. **Easy Management**: Single dashboard for all files
+6. **Transformations**: Support for image optimization and transformations
+7. **Backup**: Cloudinary handles redundancy and backups